nocomplexity/SecurityArchitecture/prevention/prevention.md

 # Simplify Prevention

-Investing in prevention measurements is the easiest and simplest way to minimize cyber security risks.
+Investing in prevention measurements is the easiest and simplest way to minimise cyber security risks.

 Good cyber security prevention measurements are simple and cheap.
 So before investing is expensive cyber security software solution follow these simple prevention rules: